-- 33.LAMS offers an effective and risk-aware method of using the authority's reserves to assist in re-invigorating the local housing market by assisting first time buyers to obtain cost-effective mortgages.
-These reserves should be returned in full in five years' time and in the interim period an attractive rate of interest will be earned, including a premium to mitigate the possibility of mortgage defaults. - 34.
+- 39.LAMS offers an effective and risk-aware method of using the authority's reserves to assist in re-invigorating the local housing market by assisting first time buyers to obtain cost-effective mortgages.
+These reserves should be returned in full in five years' time and in the interim period an attractive rate of interest will be earned, including a premium to mitigate the possibility of mortgage defaults. - 40.
 Overall the LAMS schemes have been successful both in allowing a large number of first time buyers to obtain finance towards their homes which they wouldn't otherwise have been able to do and stimulating the local housing market.
 There are obvious additional benefits into the local economy through providing this type of support.
-In total, at the end of October 2014, over 179 applications have been completed. - 35.
+In total, at the end of August 2015 over 201 applications have been completed. - 41.
 The Council has built on the experience of the first tranche with the launch of a number of joint schemes with district partners and a second countywide scheme through the Lloyds Banking Group and the Mansfield Building Society.
-These schemes are already proving a success across the county. - 36.
-Unfortunately, the extension of the Government's 'Help to Buy' scheme to first time buyers, being similar to the local authority mortgage schemes, has overtaken local authority mortgage schemes.
-This has resulted in the Lloyds Banking Group suspending their involvement with LAMS and until they reverse their decision or another financial institution with a local presence enters the market for LAMS, the County Council is not able to make any further investment in LAMS.
-As a consequence our involvement with future LAMS is currently suspended. - 37.
-Work is on-going to continue to promote all schemes but focussing in particular on the partnerships with the Mansfield Building Society. - 38.A further report will be brought to Finance and Property Committee on the progress of the Nottinghamshire scheme(s), including any update on the situation with the Lloyds Banking Group's suspension of their involvement with LAMS.
+These schemes are already proving a success across the county. - 42.
+Despite a number of publicity initiatives, the schemes involving Mansfield Building Society have not received any take up.
+As such it is considered appropriate to seek closure of those schemes.
+There will be no financial implications to the Local Authority as a result of these closures. - 43.
+Unfortunately, the extension of the Government's 'Help to Buy' scheme to first time buyers, being similar to the local authority mortgage schemes has overtaken local authority mortgage schemes.
+This has resulted in the Lloyds Banking Group suspending their involvement with LAMS and until they reverse their decision or another financial institution with a local presence enters the market for LAMS the County Council is not able to make any further investment in LAMS.
+As a consequence our involvement with future LAMS is currently suspended.